Turn your weakness into greatness; re-create yourself as a gentleman. Forge a character even that man’s biggest critic can respect: Himself.

 38. Be punctual – Better yet, be 10 minutes early.

 Make an effort to be on time.
 Don’t over commit, nobody likes waiting around.
-Keep a schedule handy to organize your time.
+Keep a schedule handy to organize your time and invest in a nice watch.

 39. Put your envy aside